 Forget the last name (it’s Deutschendorf, anyway).
 It was this New Mexico-native’s 1972 hit that wrote him in the thesaurus beneath ‘Colorado.’
 From then on, dads around the world had a theme song to nights without the kids.
 And Colorado kids had a theme song for nights away from home.

 It’s not the double entendre, though, that resonates.
 Instead, its the profound love and respect for nature that Deutschendorf so effortlessly exhibits with “I know he’d be a poorer man if he never saw an eagle fly.”
 So it should be known with every visitor to the Rockies.
+Visit the John Denver Sanctuary in Aspen, a free open space park paying tribute to the late artist.

 3. Jimmy Buffett – A Mile High In Denver